cloudfoundry-attic/cf-docs-deprecated/content/frameworks/ruby/ruby.md

 Run `bundle package; bundle install` each time you modify your Gemfile and before any `vmc push` or `vmc update` command.

-The rmagick gem (currently at rmagick-2.13.1) is not supported out of the box.
-Rmagick requires http://www.imagemagick.org/script/index.php native library to be installed.

 [Isolate](https://github.com/jbarnette/isolate) is not well-supported on Cloud Foundry.